johnvoon/flask_react_redux_crud_app/README.md

 - Individual client and staff accounts can only be created by a user with admin privileges
 - Individual blog posts show list of related posts and comments
 - Admin pages with instantaneous keyword search filter, column sorting and full CRUD functionality
-- Forms feature client-side field validation, image file uploading, address autocomplete and markdown editor with preview.
+- Forms feature client-side field validation, image file uploading, address autocomplete and RichTextEditor.
 - Admin dashboard and pages are protected and require authentication and admin user privileges
 - Certain admin operations (e.g. POST, PUT, DELETE requests) additionally require a JWT (obtained client-side from admin pages).
 - On expiry of JWT, user is redirected back to JWT request page (inputted data is automatically saved)